wlhlm/fc980c-controller/README.md

 The USB and KEYBOARD connectors interface with the existing connectors used in the FC980C and cannot be substituted.

-I don't tend to sell this controller PCB by myself and as such everyone who is interested in the design is meant to order this directly from JLC for themselves.
+I don't intend to sell this controller PCB by myself and as such everyone who is interested in the design is meant to order this directly from JLC for themselves.
 As such, I've tried to minimize cost for low quantity production runs.
 JLC has the concept of extended and basic parts where the former incurs a